TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts and ends at half its defined size.
+In this example the diamond starts and ends at half its defined size.
 In the middle of the animation, it grows to reach 1.5 times its original size.

 ### Skew